samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 Here we've set up quite a few things that we'll make use of in the next few code snippets, but the main thing about this code is the Auth0 WebAuth configuration.
 These values are mostly pulled from the configuration that we defined in the previous section, but make sure that the value for `redirectUri` matches the value that was given in the settings for your Auth0 application.
 The value for `audience` is calculated based on the domain.

-Notice that we've also pulled in `Router`, so that we can send the user to the right place once they've logged in.
+Notice that we've also pulled in `Router` so that we can send the user to the right place once they've logged in.

 ### Fleshing out the authentication service class